GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Discussion

-Our analysis offer insights into the relationship between group behavior, task performance, and individual subjective experiences in collaborative MR. The findings highlight that while objective task metrics, such as completion time and accuracy, show some degree of variability across different group behaviors, the more fundamental implications lie in the complex relationships between subjective experience metrics and group behavior.
-This variability in task metrics across groups reinforces the concept that collaboration quality and decision-making structures directly influence task outcomes.
-The moderate negative correlation between completion time and accuracy underscores this trade-off, suggesting that extended deliberation does not always yield better results.
-However, while completion time and accuracy are useful indicators of task performance, they do not fully capture the quality of interactions in the group.
-The sociograms and spatial interaction analyses provided more detailed insights into group behavior.
-Balanced participation correlated with higher group cohesion and collaborative efforts.
-Dominant or uneven conversational contributions pointed to hierarchical structures that may limit effective collaboration.
-The proximity and shared attention graphs supported these findings, showing that strong physical closeness and shared attention are indicative of cohesive interactions.
-This emphasizes that spatial interactions can play a significant role in measuring group behavior.
+While task metrics such as completion time and accuracy varied across groups, the more fundamental insights lie in the relationship between subjective experience and group behavior.
+The moderate negative correlation between completion time and accuracy suggests a speed-accuracy trade-off, where extended deliberation does not always yield better results.
+However, completion time and accuracy alone do not fully capture interaction quality.
+Balanced participation correlated with higher cohesion and collaboration, while dominant conversational contributions pointed to hierarchical structures that may limit collaboration.
+Proximity and shared attention graphs supported these findings, showing that strong physical closeness and shared attention indicate cohesive interactions.
+The mediation analysis confirms that group behavior does not emerge as a direct consequence of task performance.
+Presence and collaboration varied across groups but did not significantly mediate performance outcomes such as completion time and accuracy, reinforcing that social dynamics arise from behavioral and cognitive interactions rather than task efficiency alone.
+Stability analysis further supports this, as most groups maintained consistent labels, but Group 3’s classification fluctuated, indicating its competitive behavior was near a decision boundary, sensitive to subtle interaction shifts.